-We propose an online evaluation of TTA methods that \emph{explicitly} considers the relation between the speed of the method and the speed at which the stream reveals new data.
+We propose a realistic evaluation of TTA methods that \emph{explicitly} considers the relation between the speed of the method and the speed at which the stream reveals new data.
 This setup is more realistic, as it intrinsically penalizes the performance of slower TTA methods: \textit{long times spent in adaptation result in fewer samples to adapt to}.